lupyuen/pinetime-rust-mynewt/rust/app/src/pinetime.md

 [Check out the PineTime Companion App](https://github.com/lupyuen/pinetime-companion/)

-# Building PineTime Firmware in the Cloud
+# Build PineTime Firmware in the Cloud

 Programming the firmware of our gadgets (like PineTime Smart Watch) has always been cumbersome...